gfunc/subconvergo/doc/FEATURE_PARITY.md

 ## 🎯 Recommendations

 ### For Most Users:
 Subconvergo is **production-ready**.
-The 80% feature coverage includes all commonly-used features.
-Missing 20% are convenience shortcuts, cosmetic options, or rarely-used advanced features.
+The feature coverage includes all commonly-used features.
+Missing items are convenience shortcuts, cosmetic options, or rarely-used advanced features.

 ### Priority for Future Implementation:

+See [API Reference](./API.md) for detailed format support and limitations.

+> **Note**: The following list represents features present in the C++ version but not yet implemented in Go.
+Priorities are estimated based on common usage.

 1. **High Priority** (commonly requested):
-   - [ ] `/surge2clash` endpoint (2 hours)
    - [ ] `list` parameter for Proxy Provider output (4 hours)
    - [ ] `filename` parameter (1 hour)